Average-Chief/Basic-Web-Scraping/README.md

 The project structure is as follows:

-main.py: The main Python script for web scraping.
+1. main.py: The main Python script for web scraping.
-Scrape.csv: A CSV file containing the info gathered from the site. scraping_image.jpg: An image related to web scraping.
+2. Scrape.csv: A CSV file containing the info gathered from the site.
+3. web-scraping.jpeg: An image related to web scraping.
-README.md: This file, contains project documentation.
+4. README.md: This file, contains project documentation.

 ## Contributing